 During the past year Rolling Hills researchers were studying surface pressures on a fully instrumented airfoil model in the water tunnel for an SBIR-funded investigation.
 It simulated a wing in flight, which is common in a wind tunnel but not in a water tunnel.

+These images show a new Rolling Hills Research flow-visualization technique developed for studying the effect of the company's patented method of controlling boundary-layer transition from laminar to turbulent on a low-Reynolds-number propeller.
+The flow-visualization technique shows the separation pattern on the low-Reynolds-number propeller as a function of full revolutions per minute.
+(Graphic Courtesy of Rolling Hills Research Corp.)
 Very low Reynolds number airfoil development with pressure measurements did not exist before, and the new tool allowed the company to take a qualitative tool and make it more quantitative, said Mike Kerho, Rolling Hills chief aerodynamicist and a principal investigator on many of the company's projects.

 "Through an SBIR with Dryden, we were able to develop the technology to accurately measure model surface pressures at very low Reynolds numbers.
 If you're going to do airfoil models and you want to learn something about what the flow field is doing, pressures are a good diagnostic tool to obtain a quantitative understanding of the state of the flow field," Kerho said.

 In addition to using the water tunnel for two-dimensional airfoil studies, three-dimensional aircraft models can be studied using a unique computer-controlled dynamic model support system, which provides the ability to rotate the model in the water tunnel about the three axes - pitch, yaw and roll - to permit researchers to take data as the test article is rotated in the water tunnel and for which the stability derivatives can be calculated, Kerho said.